 In fact, such abandonment frightens many companies to invest in education at all.
 How do you deal with the problem?

 Yes, we too realize that the loyalty of the company is decreasing, the labor market is becoming increasingly dynamic.
 We are trying to offer attractive conditions and build a good image in order to retain employees.
 Some apprentices also want to study, here we sometimes give something to it.

-In addition, we are exclusively based at the Aalen site, because here employees' ties to the region are high and the competition is lower than in Stuttgart or Munich, for example.
-From our point of view, training would have no meaning whatsoever, the staff would be gone immediately.
+In addition, we only train at the Aalen location, because here the loyalty of the employees to the region is high and the competition is less than, for example, in Stuttgart or Munich.
+In our view, there would be no training there at all Sense, the employees would be gone immediately.